VorAd2/knuckle-bones/README.md

 # KnuckleBones
 KnuckleBones is a multiplayer dice game developed with Flutter, based on the mechanics of the minigame of the same name featured in Cult of the Lamb, with real-time online matches, using Firebase Authentication and Cloud Firestore.

-This project uses Firebase's Spark plan and its free resources.
+* PS: This project uses Firebase's Spark (free) plan and some features, not necessarily linked to a paid Firebase plan, have not been implemented

 # 🧩 Previews and Features